tensorpack/tensorpack/examples/FasterRCNN/README.md

 `R50-C4-2x` configuration in
 [Detectron Model Zoo](https://github.com/facebookresearch/Detectron/blob/master/MODEL_ZOO.md#end-to-end-faster--mask-r-cnn-baselines).
-They get the __same performance__ with the official models, and are about 14% slower than the official implementation, probably due to the lack of specialized ops in TensorFlow.
+They get the __same performance__ with the official models, and are about 14% slower than the official implementation, probably due to the lack of specialized ops (e.g. AffineChannel, ROIAlign) in TensorFlow.

 ## Notes